victorshx/kaplan360-api/README.md

 - Straight-forward Basic authentication, no handling of complex multiple-chaining OAuth2 and OpenAM/OpenIDM REST API.
 - Extended Classroom Schedule data, up to a month! **(coming soon)**
 - Extended Attendance Status, view previous month and further! **(coming soon)**
+- Totally asynchronous and non-blocking code, it's up to 4X faster than the mobile application.

 ## Installation